Applied-Machine-Learning-2022/final-project-group4-morganstate/README.md

 <!--
 Give a short description on what your project accomplishes and what tools is uses.
 In addition, you can drop screenshots directly into your README file to add them to your README.
 Take these from your presentations.
 -->
-The premise of the project is to display the top 100 and their frquencies from a scikit-learn dataset.
+The premise of the project is to display the top 100 words and their frquencies from a scikit-learn dataset.
 Our job is to replicate the output given in the project details and print our data in a similar fashion.
 Afterwards, we must strip the words from their collection of documents and apply a method known as lemmatization (process from Natural Language Processing that accurately groups mutiple variations of the same word).
-Also, K-means clustering will be conducted to determine the sum of square distance of samples to their closest cluster center and display the top 3 sets of topics associated with each cluster.
+Also, K-means clustering will be conducted to group the documents in the News Group and display the top 3 sets of topics associated with each cluster.
 ## Natural Language Processing
+- NLP is a means to where machines learn and interpret human language in the same manner as humans.
+Communication with the Iphone's Siri is an example of a use for nlp as when a user speaks into their device, Siri converts the speech to a machine's language and outputs information the user was looking for.
 ![](https://www.cybiant.com/wp-content/uploads/2020/01/CKC-Natural-Language-Processing.png)

 ## Lemmatization